TeaZea/Global_Marketing_Project/README.md

 Challenges {

-- Concatonating the output string properly to ensure all checked boxes are added properly.
+- Concatonating the output string properly to ensure all checked boxes are added properly (solved 10/25/2022).
-- Reseting the form properly.
+- Reseting the form properly (solved 10/25/2022).
+- If statement ensuring only one seating, Desking + Tables, Diling + Storage and Panel + Storage outputs, even if more than one is checked.

 }